chasemorell/Representing-Emotion-CIM542/Triumph-RepresentingEmotion.md

 # Triumph - Representing emotion

 The goal of this project is to represent the Triumph emotion.
+The light pattern creates a sense of movement from the smallest cube to the largest cube.
+The initial cube is a twisted parallelepiped, which represents initial difficulty acheiving a goal.
+The final, largest cube is straight and square, which represents accomplishing a goal.
+The light color green was chosen because green represents growth, harmony, and energy.

 ## Final Video